Regularized Modified BPDN for Noisy Sparse Reconstruction with Partial Erroneous Support and Signal Value Knowledge: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work we studied the problem of sparse reconstruction from noisy undersampled measurements when partial and partly erroneous, knowledge of the signal's support and an erroneous estimate of the signal values on the ``partly known support" is also available.
 Denote the support knowledge by $T$ and the signal value estimate on $T$ by $\hat{\mu}_T$.
 We proposed and studied a solution called regularized modified-BPDN which tries to find the signal that is sparsest outside $T$, while being ``close enough" to $\hat{\mu}_T$ on $T$, and while satisfying the data constraint.
 We showed how to obtain computable error bounds that hold without any sufficient conditions.
 This made it easy to compare bounds for the various approaches (corresponding results for modified-BPDN and BPDN follow as direct corollaries).
-Exhaustive empirical error comparisons with these and many other existing approaches are also provided.
+Empirical error comparisons with these and many other existing approaches are also provided.

-In ongoing work, we are evaluating the utility of reg-mod-BPDN for recursive functional MR imaging to detect brain activation patterns in response to stimuli.
-On the other end, we are also working on obtaining conditions under which it will remain ``stable" (its error will be bounded by a time-invariant and small value) for a recursive recovery problem \cite{regmodBPDNstability}.
+In ongoing work, we are evaluating the utility of reg-mod-BPDN for recursive functional MR imaging to detect brain activation patterns in response to stimuli \cite{icip11_fmri}.
+On the other end, we are also working on obtaining conditions under which it will remain ``stable" (its error will be bounded by a time-invariant and small value) for a recursive recovery problem.
+In \cite{regmodBPDNstability}, this has been done for the constrained version of reg-mod-BPDN. {That result uses the restricted isometry constants (RIC) and the restricted orthogonality constants (ROC) \cite{decodinglp,candes_rip} in its sufficient conditions and bounds.
+However, this means that the conditions and bounds are not computable.
+Also, since the stability holds under a different set of sufficient conditions and has a different error bound than that for mod-CS \cite{stability_allerton} or LS-CS \cite{LSCS} or CS \cite{candes_rip}, comparison of the various results is difficult.
+An open question is how to extend the results of the current work (which are computable) to show the stability of unconstrained reg-mod-BPDN.}